 These insights led us to redefine the experience around three UX principles that balance clarity with control.

-We made the final design by weighing these trade offs across the admin’s setup, interaction, and audit flow.
-The full process took six months.
+I made the final design by weighing these trade offs across the admin’s setup, interaction, and audit flow.

 The “Guided Context” approach reduced operational workload by 25% and decreased “how-to” support tickets.
 Admins also reported higher confidence: